IsNielsen/upgraded-giggle/README.md

 2. In the `_server` directory (with your poetry env activated) run `python manage.py runserver`
 3. Visit your application at `http://localhost:8000`

-## Using this project for future classes/personal projects
-Many students in the past have chosen to use this starter app template for projects in other classes like CS3450 and for personal projects.
-I strongly encourage you to do so!
-Please check with your other instructors before you use this project as a starting point for their classes.
-You may also want to add your name to the author field in the `pyproject.toml` file.